 If you are a close contact of someone who has COVID-19, you do not need to quarantine, but you must wear a mask for 10 days and test for the virus on the fifth day.
 Do not eat or drink in public.

 In the event of an outbreak or resurgence of the virus, the University will assess and adjust operations in a manner that is consistent with the current and evolving situation.
 This process will be executed in accordance with the University’s existing Emergency Response Plan.
 An appropriate course of action ultimately will be based upon preventing further spread of the virus and protecting lives.

-Even though Allegheny County is categorized at the “low community level,” people can wear a mask based on personal preference and personal level of risk.
-People with symptoms, a positive test or exposure to someone with COVID-19 should also wear a mask.
+Even though La Roche is mask optional at this time, people can wear a mask based on personal preference and personal level of risk.
+People with symptoms, a positive test or exposure to someone with COVID-19 should wear a mask.

 Please note that faculty or staff may still require a mask during their class and/or program.
 As such, students and employees will be required to comply and should therefore have a mask with them at all times.

 Wash hands often with soap and water for at least 20 seconds after public place exposure, after touching an item or surface that may be frequently touched by other people, after blowing your nose, coughing, sneezing, and before preparing or eating food.
 Use an alcohol-based hand sanitizer that contains at least 60 percent alcohol when soap and water are not available.
 Use available hand sanitizers in all classrooms, labs and public areas.

 Follow proper sneeze or cough etiquette by using a tissue or in the inside of your elbow.
 Used tissues should be thrown in the trash and hands washed immediately.